ForestMint/blindfold-go-non-debian-cli/README.md

 - Move to win64 or win32 according to your system architecture
 - Copy flac.exe and libFLAC.dll and paste them inside C:\Windows\System32

 Try running your code.
+- $ python cli.py

 If it executes successfully, no need to do last step.
 If not, perform the following step too :

 Open terminal in Administrator mode and execute the comments below :
 - $ cd "C:\Windows\System32"